 Civil War (2024)

 civil war movie posterTell me you’re making a political movie without telling me you’re making a political war movie without telling me you’re making a political war movie.
 Civil War, Alex Garland’s (AnnihilationEx Machina) newest film in which The United States has become even more divided and intense than at the time of its 2024 release, serves as an ominous narrative about the potential future of our country.
-While it’s sure to be divisive, Garland is purposeful in not picking a side while being vague about the two sides.
+While it’s sure to be divisive, Garland is purposefully vague about the two sides while not taking a side.
 Outside of Dune 2Civil War is the film that received the most buzz after the first four months of the year.
 Rightfully so.

 Garland (who both directed and wrote the film) has much to say.
 Yet, he doesn’t leave us with cut-and-dry answers, which will annoy some, maybe even many.
-Even more frustrating might be that he drops us into what feels like the middle of a story without learning much about what got us there.
+Even more frustrating might be that he drops us into what feels like the middle of a story without much explanation of what got us there.
 I can understand and even appreciate that.
 Going into my viewing, I knew this would not be the most linear movie and would leave much for interpretation.
 Had I not known that, I may have been disappointed.
 However, knowing that other filmgoers wouldn’t know more or less than me felt reassuring.

 civil war movie still